Maaroub: Location

 Maaroub is located in the South Governorate, Tyre District.
 It is 270 m above sea level and 88 kilometres to the south-west of Beirut, the capital city of Lebanon, or about an hour and a half, and 15 km from the center of its district Tyre.
 Its land area is 562 hectares.
 The number of its registered residents is 3600.

 History

 Maaroub is known for its historical monuments, one of those being Cave of Al-Saliha.
 The Cave of Al-Saliha is located in the middle of the village; specifically, in the old village.
 The aforementioned cave has the following story, according to local folklore: A pious woman had a shrine she would frequent.
-Whenever she appeared; a very beautiful scent would emanate.
+Whenever she (mysteriously) appeared; a very beautiful scent would emanate.
 Thus, it is said that people would visit that place to light candles and pray.
 This cave dates back at least to Ottoman times.